-By analogy with the Consumer Price Index, which measures changes in the price of a standardised "basic basket" of consumer goods and services, the IPT must measure the changes in the price of a standardised "basic basket" of jobs.
+By analogy with the Consumer Price Index, which measures changes in the price of a standardised basic basket of consumer goods and services, the IPT must measure the changes in the price of a standardised basic basket of jobs.

 To measure the change in the pure price of a group of items between two periods, the following conditions must be met: first, the set of basic elements must be the same, and secondly, the characteristics of all the items must remain unchanged.
+These two conditions applied to the present case require a highly detailed study of jobs.

-These two conditions applied to the present case require a highly detailed study of work positions.
+The best way to develop a labour price index is by organising a specific survey, usually temporary, similar to that in the US (Employment Cost Index, ECI), in which data on the jobs included in the basic basket are generally taken quarterly.

-The best way to develop a labour price index is by organising a specific survey, usually temporary, similar to that in the US (Employment Cost Index, ECI), in which data on the jobs included in the 'basic basket' are generally taken quarterly.
 The organisation of such a survey is expensive, so at the present time this is not feasible in Spain.
 Therefore, the decision has been made to conduct the annual monitoring of a sample of work positions which are representative of those in the overall economy, drawing on information provided by existing surveys, that is, without an additional cost for collecting information.

-&lt;sup>1 The information currently existing in Spain, from the Quarterly Labour Cost Survey, the Annual Labour Cost Survey and Wage Structure Surveys of the INE consists of series of average results of labour and wage cost per worker.
+1The information currently existing in Spain, from the Quarterly Labour Cost Survey, the Annual Labour Cost Survey and Structure of Earnings Surveys of the INE consists of series of average results of labour and wage cost per worker.
 These series include both the variation in cost and the changes in the composition of employment.

-2. Information sources used
+2 Information sources used

-The Wage Structure Surveys is the source of information chosen for the preparation of the IPT, for the following reasons:
+The Structure of Earnings Surveys is the source of information chosen for the preparation of the IPT, for the following reasons:

-- ✓ They are an existing source of information. - They offer a wealth of information: They have data on individual employees, particularly on the occupation variable, which is the central variable in this type of analysis. - ✓ Their sample size allows the study of the characteristics of employees in great detail. - ✓ Although they do not offer information on all the components of labour costs, they do offer the most important: the salary.
+- They are an existing source of information. - They offer a wealth of information: They have data on individual employees, particularly on the occupation variable, which is the central variable in thistype of analysis. - Their sample size allows the study of the characteristics of employees in great detail. - Although they do not offer information on all the components of labour costs, they do offer the most important: the salary.
 They also have the normal working hours necessary for calculating the Index.

-The Wage Structure Survey is a four-yearly investigation (starting from 2002) into the structure and distribution of wages, carried out in all Member States of the European Union.
+The Structure of Earnings Survey is a four-yearly investigation (starting from 2002) into the structure and distribution of wages, carried out in all Member States of the European Union.
 Common criteria in methodology and content are used in order to obtain comparable results regarding the level, structure and distribution of wages among EU Member States in accordance with Regulations 530/1999 and 1738/2005.